Dental crowns in Essendon

 Patients come to our Essendon dental clinic for dental crown treatment from surrounding areas, including Airport West, Keilor, Strathmore and Aberfeldie.
-They know that our caring general dentists are experienced in providing restorative dental practices, including crowns and bridges.
+They know that our caring and experienced general dentists provide restorative dental services, including crowns.

 A dental crown is a covering that goes completely around a tooth.
-Crowns can be made from a range of materials, however modern crowns are usually made from pure porcelain fused to a metal substructure, often gold.
-Some crowns are made from porcelain only.
+Historically, crowns have been metals such as gold, or a porcelain ‘jacket’ , both of which were separately affixed to the tooth.
+Modern crowns are usually made from pure porcelain fused to a metal substructure, often gold.
+Our dentists then affix this joint structure to the tooth.
 Our Essendon dental clinic has a decades-long history in implementing the most modern and innovative engineering technologies into our practice.
 We have an in-house CEREC machine, which allows us to digitally create your dental crown in one visit.
 See our CEREC post for more information and videos.

 The length of time it takes to prepare a tooth for a crown depends on the difficulty of the situation.
 Usually, you will require a minimum of 1 hour in the dental chair.
 An impression (mould) is taken of the prepared tooth and sent to an off-site dental laboratory which takes approximately two weeks to construct the crown.
 For these two weeks, we make a temporary crown out of plastic so that you can eat properly and the tooth looks normal.
 During your second visit, it takes approximately 30 minutes to cement in the new crown.